j4w8n/sveltekit-supabase-ssr/README.md

 Uses SvelteKit, Supabase, and SSR Auth.

+Work In Progress, using the below features.
+Feedback welcome.

+## Platform Features
+- New Supabase API keys.
+- Supports Supabase Asymmetric JWTs.
+- SvelteKit Remote Functions.
+- Async Svelte.

 ## Code Showcase

-- Uses new API keys.
-- Supports Asymmetric JWTs
-- Email sign-up/sign-in.
+- Email signup/signin.
-- Phone OTP sign-in.
+- Phone OTP signin.
-- Reset password for email sign-in.
+- Reset password for email signin.
-- Anonymous sign in.
+- Anonymous signin.
 - Convert Anonymous user to permanent user.
-- GitHub sign-in.
+- GitHub signin.
 Can easily be changed to other oauth providers.
 - Requires a session to access all pages under the `authenticated` layout group.
 - Add, change, remove custom `nickname` user_metadata on the `/self` page.
 - Add or change a user's phone number on the `/self` page.
 - Delete a user on the `/self` page - if needed, when playing around with the demo.

-> All actions happen server-side.

 ## Prerequisites